 Artificial Intelligence encompasses systems that can mimic human cognitive capabilities, like learning from examples and solving problems.
-AI solutions development companies offer to the Pharmaceutical industry to substitute humane intelligence and human force with AI automated algorithms and systems where required and where possible and receive more convincing results in a much shorter time.
+AI solutions development companies offer to the Pharmaceutical industry to substitute human intelligence and human force with AI automated algorithms and systems where required and where possible and receive more convincing results in a much shorter time.

 According to Tufts Center for the Study of Drug Development, today, it costs 1.3 billion dollars to take a drug through the R&D phase and the FDA approval phase.
-Artificial Intelligence in Pharma gets more hopes and trust as the states face pandemic, urgent mass-scale demand for new drugs, and incurable diseases.
+Artificial Intelligence in Pharma gets more hope and trust as the states face pandemic, urgent mass-scale demand for new drugs, and incurable diseases.

-How Machine Learning applies in Pharma Manufacturing
+How Machine Learning Applies in Pharma Manufacturing

-Pharmaceutical companies apply Machine Learning algorithms in
+Pharmaceutical companies apply Machine Learning algorithms in the following:

-- R&D and Manufacturing – for prediction
+- R&D and Manufacturing – for prediction;

-- safety – in labs and production areas
+- Safety – in labs and production areas;

-- quality control and validation – to reduce human-factor risk
+- Quality control and validation – to reduce human-factor risk;

-- supply chain – predicting market demand in drugs supply
+- Supply chain – predicting market demand in drugs supply;

 The popular directions of ML in Pharma are Predictive Analytics, Computer Vision, Natural Language Processing, and the development of AI Chatbots.